womenhackfornonprofits/pimp-my-cause-django/frontend/README.md

 ## Making changes

 #### Updating CSS
 1. Run `grunt watch`.
-Grunt will auto-compile to CSS as you make changes
+Grunt will auto-compile Sass to CSS as you make changes
 2. Reload the webpage to view changes

 #### Building